After the Soviet Union crumbled in the early 1990s, something altogether eerie was discovered.

 Yes, the Soviets mapped Thamesmead.
 And in this map, we get more mistakes.

-A cable tunnel is shown under the Thames to Barking.
+A cable tunnel is marked running beneath the Thames to Barking.
 This is not shown on OS maps, but does appear on UKHO Admiralty Charts.
 However, the bathymetric data (the river depths and channels) shown on the Soviet map do not correspond to the Admiralty Chart.

 Meanwhile, object 322 is listed as 'TV Station Woolwich' and 341 'Woolwich Atomic Centre'.
 Neither of these items appear on any local maps of the time.
 The site was previously a weapons-testing range, but this was discontinued and the land was sold for housing in the 1960s.
-It's fair to say some guesswork is at play here.
-Still, the individual residences marked out in brown would prove unsettling to anyone living in Thamesmead at the time.
+It's fair to say some guesswork was at play here.
+Still, the detail is such that individual residences are marked out in brown.

 Mayfair

-The US Embassy in Grosvenor Square is marked as object 350, and listed in the index as 'HQ US Navy in Europe' — close enough, we guess.
+The US Embassy in Grosvenor Square is marked as object 350, and listed in the index as 'HQ US Navy in Europe' — close enough.

 Stanmore